jomoespe/docker-compoose-testing/README.md

 There are two containers:

-  - the **application** container have a very simple rest application
+  - the **application** container has a very simple rest application
-  - the **test** container hace a script that call the application URl and check responses to verify the *application* behavour.
+  - the **test** container has a shell script that call the application URl and check responses to verify the *application* behavour.

 The **application** responds to **http://<container ip or name>:8080/hi[?name=a_name]** and responses with a *text/plain* response with content **hello <<unknown> | *a_name*>**.
 Example: